Want to write a good Statement Of Purpose?

 You should give an insight into your decision-making process and your priorities while making choices.

-Reason out why you choose your stream after 10th grade, what was your undergraduate choice based on, how did you go about choosing your specialisation and why did you choose the university/School you are applying to.
+Reason out why you choose your stream after 10th grade, what was your undergraduate choice based on, how did you go about choosing your specialization and why did you choose the university/school you are applying to.